-- 1. Open the Web browser on your computer (example showed in the User's Guide is based on the Internet Explorer). - 2.
-Type the default IP address (192.168.10.30) or the IP address found by IPSetup in the Address bar, and then press [Enter].
+- 1. Open the Web browser on your computer (example showed in the User's Guide is based on the Internet Explorer) - Type the Camera IP address (For example, if your DHCP server assign it as192.168.10.30) in the web browser URL and then press [Enter].